hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 ## Linear dimensionality reduction

 Next, we perform principal component analysis (PCA) on the scaled data with `RunPCA()`.
 By default, the genes in `seurat@var.genes` are used as input, but can be defined using the `pc.genes` argument. `ProjectPCA()` scores each gene in the dataset (including genes not included in the PCA) based on their correlation with the calculated components.
-Though we don't use this further here, it can be used to identify markers that are strongly correlated with cellular heterogeneity, but may not have passed through variable gene selection.
-The results of the projected PCA can be explored by setting `use.full = TRUE` for `PrintPCA()`.

 ```r
 # Perform the scoring for all genes